 \section{Efficient Solution and Gradient Computation With Double Descriptions}

-In this section, we derive an explicit diffeomorphism between the double descriptions of polynomial trajectories.
-Based on the explicit transformation, we construct a procedure to minimize $J(c,T)$ with fixed $T$ in an $O(M)$ linear time and space complexity.
-Utilizing properties of the diffeomorphism, we obtain the analytical gradient for problem parameters, i.e., specified derivatives and $T$, which offers much flexibility to further improve the trajectory quality.
+In this section, we derive an explicit diffeomorphism between double descriptions of polynomial trajectories.
+Based on the transformation, we construct the solution for $J(c,T)$ with any $T$ in $O(M)$ linear complexity.
+Utilizing its properties, we obtain the analytical gradient for problem parameters, i.e., specified derivatives and $T$, which offers much flexibility to further improve the trajectory quality.